There are many different dishes that call for melted cheese. You might want it on certain sandwiches, and many people enjoy having it on their nachos.

 Water content is also going to help to keep the proteins diluted.
 They’ll keep flowing instead of clumping up and solidifying.

-If you want to keep your cheese melted and in a liquid form, then you should be adding acid to the cheese.
+If you want to keep your cheese melted and in a liquid form, you should be adding acid to the cheese.
 It really does help you to keep your cheese dip or cheese sauce in the proper state.

 Starch Helps Too